Women in Bulgaria: Emancipation

 While Bulgaria is often described as a patriarchal society, women do have substantial authority in household budgeting or agricultural decision making.
 Both men and women have the right to vote and own property.
-In part due to decades of socialist ideology of gender equality (when representation of women in STEM sector was fostered) but also because the intellectual contribution of women is traditionally valued, Bulgaria boasts the highest representation of women in the IT sector.
 Women remain responsible for most household chores and represent more than half the registered unemployed.
 Vesna Nikolić-Ristanović points out how at women made up two thirds of the unpaid workers present in Bulgaria during the 1990s.
 They also occupy public and private leadership positions less frequently than men.
 In 1996, fewer than 14 percent of post-socialist parliamentary representatives have been women, and only one in five municipal councilors were women in that year.
 By 2019, women represented 25.8% of the Parliament.

 Voting and government

 Limited women's suffrage was first granted in 1937, and women obtained full voting rights in 1944.
 During the communist era, civil rights and freedoms for both women and men were equal, no matter how limited they were due to the authoritarian nature of the government.
-In 1945 the first women were elected in parliament.
+In 1945 the first women were elected to parliament.
 Between 1960 and 1990 the number of women in parliament varied between 16% and 21% and in 1990 it dropped down to 8.5%.
 As of 2017, there were 25.8% women in parliament.